 Air-impermeable spray foam products shall be permitted to be applied without additional joint seals.

-Where a duct connection is made that is partially inaccessible, three screws or rivets shall be equally spaced on the exposed portion of the joint so as to prevent a hinge effect.

-Continuously welded and locking-type longitudinal joints and seams in ducts operating at static pressures less than 2 inches of water column (500 Pa) pressure classification shall not require additional closure systems.
+For ducts having a static pressure classification of less than 2 inches of water column (500 Pa), additional closure systems shall not be required for continuously welded joints and seams, and locking-type joints and seams of other than the snap-lock and button-lock types.

-R403..2.1 Sealed air handler.
+R403.3.2.1 Sealed air handler.
 Air handlers shall have a manufacturer's designation for an air leakage of no more than 2 percent of the design air flow rate when tested in accordance with ASHRAE 193.

-Ducts shall be leak tested in accordance with WSU RS-33, using the maximum duct leakage rates specified.
-Duct tightness shall be verified by either of the following:
+R403.3.3 Duct testing (Mandatory).
+Ducts shall be leak tested in accordance with WSU RS-33, using the maximum duct leakage rates specified.:

 Exception: The total leakage test is not required for ducts and air handlers located entirely within the building thermal envelope.
 Ducts located in crawl spaces do not qualify for this exception.

-Postconstruction test: Total leakage shall be less than or equal to 4 cfm (113.3 L/min) per 100 square feet (9.29 m2) of conditioned floor area when tested at a pressure differential of 0.1 inches w.g.
-(25 Pa) across the entire system, including the manufacturer's air handler enclosure.
-All register boots shall be taped or otherwise sealed during the test.
-Leakage to outdoors shall be less than or equal to 4 cfm (133.3 L/min) per 100 square feet of conditioned floor area.
+A written report of the results shall be signed by the party conducting the test and provided to the code official.

+R403.3.4 Duct leakage (Mandatory).
+The total leakage of the ducts, where measured in accordance with Section R403.3.3, shall be as follows:

 Rough-in test: Total leakage shall be less than or equal to 4 cfm (113.3 L/min) per 100 square feet (9.29 m2) of conditioned floor area when tested at a pressure differential of 0.1 inches w.g.
 (25 Pa) across the system, including the manufacturer's air handler enclosure.
 All registers shall be taped or otherwise sealed during the test.
 If the air handler is not installed at the time of the test, total leakage shall be less than or equal to 3 cfm (85 L/min) per 100 square feet (9.29 m2) of conditioned floor area.

+Postconstruction test: Leakage to outdoors shall be less than or equal to 4 cfm (113.3 L/min) per 100 square feet (9.29 m2) of conditioned floor area or Total leakage shall be less than or equal to 4 cfm (113.3 L/min) per 100 square feet (9.29 m2) of conditioned floor area when tested at a pressure differential of 0.1 inches w.g.
+(25 Pa) across the entire system, including the manufacturer's air handler enclosure.
+All register boots shall be taped or otherwise sealed during the test

-R403..Building cavities (Mandatory).
+R403.3.5 Building cavities (Mandatory).
 Building framing cavities shall not be used as ducts or plenums.
 Installation of ducts in exterior walls, floors or ceilings shall not displace required envelope insulation.